parallel-universe/responsive-graph-labels/README.md

 - eslint is automatically executed with webpack care of [eslint-loader](https://github.com/MoOx/eslint-loader) and [airbnb eslint config](https://github.com/airbnb/javascript)

-- The module is written in vanilla ES6.
+- The module is written in vanilla ES6 and transpiled into ES5 by babel.

 ## How it works